-“Reading helps with empathy: Imagining a character’s situation can help me to be more empathetic toward people in real life.
-That’s because when I read a story, I connect to personal experiences, I often have thoughts and emotions that are consistent with the storyline.
-By reflecting on my past social interactions or imagining future interactions, I may gain insight into things that have happened in the past that relate to a character in a story.
-By reading, appreciating and understanding the complex emotions of others, my belief is that I will be better able to appreciate the emotions of others.”
+“Reading helps me to understand people: It draws me into Imagining a character’s situation, which can help me to be more empathetic toward people in real life.
+That’s because when I read a story, I connect to personal experiences.
+I find myself having thoughts and emotions that are consistent with the storyline.
+Then I begin to reflect on my past social interactions, real-life situations that I’ve encountered, and then I find myself imagining future interactions.
+All of this helps me gain insight into things that have happened in the past that relate to a character or situation in a story.
+This gives me different perspectives on things.
+Reading allows me to appreciate and understand the complex emotions of others.”

-The relationships grew from there, and that was how on hearing about my WorkLife Book Club Florian immediately knew who he wanted to invite:
+The relationships grew from there, and that was how on hearing about Aisling’s WorkLife Book Club Florian immediately knew who he wanted to invite:

 Saoirse is a freelance reporter and journalist.
 She covers local news and human interests features.
 Having travelled the world covering breaking news stories, in the last year she has established a base in London.
 She also writes a popular blog which comes from her love of live music, craft beer and gin.
 At first it was simply a way of sharing the adventures her passions took on her on, and the experiences she encountered along the way.
 Over time she began to share the stories of the people behind the music, the breweries and the distilleries, appreciating the impact they have on the community and neighbourhood that supports them.